InnovAIte-Deakin/InnovAIte_FireFusion_Project/data-engineering/pipelines/slope_pipeline/README.md

 # Terrain Slope Pipeline

-Implements a topography data pipeline for the FireFusion project using SRTM elevation data.
+Implemented a topography data pipeline for the FireFusion project using SRTM elevation data.

 ---